Can I claim Provisional ITC on missing invoices once the new returns come in force?

 This question is asked by many purchasers many a times.
-The answer to this question has always been “Yes”,and remains the same with the new GST returns as well.
+The answer to this question has always been “Yes”,and remains the same with the new returns as well.

 Many taxpayers feel that ITC can be taken only if supplier uploads the invoice.
 But this is just a myth.